People

 Music Capital Scheme Administrator (P/T)

-Sarah works with the Programmes Manager to ensure the efficient management of the Music Capital Scheme.
+Sarah works with the Head of Programmes to ensure the efficient management of the Music Capital Scheme.

 The Scheme provides support for the purchase of musical instruments across the country, and Sarah’s role includes facilitating the annual application and assessment processes, as well as contributing to overall analysis and development.